jwplayer/applicaster-docs/protection.md

 Applicaster uses [middleware component](https://jwplayer.github.io/applicaster-docs/concepts/content-delivery.html) to retrieve playlists from JW.
 So the location of the Applicaster middleware determines the filter.
 As a results viewers don't the right videos.

 See also [here](https://docs.applicaster.com/integrations/jw-endpoints/#appendix-2---geo-blocking)

+## Enabling DRM
+Ask your JWP or Applicaster representative